Source – The Geology of the Neighbourhood of Edinburgh 1910.

 Among the basal beds of the Coal Measures thick beds of fireclay are found below the Broomieknowe Sandstone (see p.
 266) in the area near Roslin Castle. ” A brick-field was started some years ago on the east of Mayshade, Loanhead to manufacture bricks from boulder clay and blaes, but the undertaking proved unsuccessful.

-Portobello. ” The stoneless clay of Portobello, which appears to form part of the 100-ft. raised beach deposits, has been extensively dug for many years and used for the manufacture of bricks, tiles, chimney pots, flower pots etc. It has been proved by boring to extend to a depth of 100 ft.
+Portobello. ” The stoneless clay of Portobello, which appears to form part of the 100-ft. raised beach deposits have been extensively dug for many years and used for the manufacture of bricks, tiles, chimneypots, flower pots etc. It has been proved by boring to extend to a depth of 100 ft.
 A few feet of it near the surface contains thin layers or patches of sand, which render it the more suitable for making bricks.
-At greater depths it is more pure and plastic, and fit for pottery ware, but is also adapted for brick-making when mixed with sand or ashes.
+At greater depths, it is more pure and plastic, and fit for pottery ware, but is also adapted for brick-making when mixed with sand or ashes.

 Bo’ness and Bathgate. ” At Foulshields Colliery a brickwork has lately been started.
 The material used is a mixture of shale brought from Cleland, and of boulder clay dug from a pit alongside the works, the clay being separated from the large stones.
 The brick-making machines are manufactured by Bradley & Craven, and the kiln used is based on the Newcastle plan, with five chambers, which, when in full working order, can turn out 10,000 bricks of good building quality per day.